ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

 <p>
-   <h2>Special Weather Statement issued June 12 at 12:58AM CDT by NWS Paducah KY</h2>
+   <h2>Special Weather Statement issued June 12 at 2:32AM CDT by NWS Paducah KY</h2>
-   <div style="font-size:120%">At 1258 AM CDT, Doppler radar was tracking strong thunderstorms along
+   <div style="font-size:120%">At 232 AM CDT, Doppler radar was tracking a strong thunderstorm 8
-      a line extending from near Willisville to 9 miles southeast of Chester to Perryville to near Womac.
-Movement was southeast at 25 mph.
+      miles northeast of Cobden, or 9 miles southeast of Carbondale, moving east at 30 mph.

       HAZARD...Wind gusts up to 50 mph and half inch hail.